edgexfoundry/edgex-docs/docs_src/getting-started/native/Ch-BuildRunOnArm32.md

 ## Test and Explore EdgeX

-With EdgeX up and running (inclusive of Consul, Redis, and eKuiper), you can try these quick tests to see that EdgeX is running correctly.
+With EdgeX up and running (inclusive of PostgreSQL, and eKuiper), you can try these quick tests to see that EdgeX is running correctly.

 ### See sensor data flowing through EdgeX

-You have already been using Consul and the EdgeX GUI to check on some items of EdgeX in this tutorial.
+You have already been using the EdgeX GUI to check on some items of EdgeX in this tutorial.
 You can use the EdgeX GUI to further check that sensor data is flowing through the system.

 In a browser, go to http://(host address):4000.
 Remember, it may take a few seconds for the GUI to initialize once you hit the URL.
 Once the GUI displays, find and click on the `DataCenter` link on the left hand navigation bar (highlighted below).

 ![image](DataCenterDisplayData.png)

-The `DataCenter` display allows you to see the EdgeX event/readings as they are persisted by the core data service to Redis.
+The `DataCenter` display allows you to see the EdgeX event/readings as they are persisted by the core data service to PostgreSQL.
 Simply press the `>Start` button to see the "stream" of simulated sensor data that was generated by the virtual device service and sent to EdgeX.
 The simulated data may take a second or two to start to display in the `EventDataStream` area of the GUI.

 ![image](StreamOfEventReadings.png)